sparkandflash/template-nft-marketplace/README.md

 ```

-2. Start the local Hardhat node (this contract is already deployed on rinkeby network, confirm network setting in hardhat config file before deploying to localhost)
+2. Start the local Hardhat node (this contract is already deployed on Goerli network, confirm network setting in hardhat config file before deploying to localhost)

 ```sh
 npx hardhat node